mlanin/laravel-extend-seeder/README.md

 class Seeder extends \Lanin\CsvSeeder\CsvSeeder { }
 ```

+## Preparing

+Every time you try to seed lots of data, you have to unguard your models.
+Now you don't have to do it.
+They will be unguarded automatically in the boot method, that fires right on the start.
+Also it will disable query log, that extremely slows data import.

+### Environment protection

+If you are afraid to corrupt your production database with seeding it with test data, even if artisan asks you if you want to do it,
+you can specify `protected $environment` variable in your seeder.
+Boot method will check if current environment doesn't match the set one
+and throw an exception, so you can be sure you don't break your production data.

 ## Seeding

 After you extended your base seeder, you will receive two additional methods